franneck94/Vscode-C-Cpp-Runner/README.md

 ### Generate Assembler Code

-When executing the command: "Generate Assembler Code".
+When executing the command: **Generate Assembler Code**.
 The assembler code will be generated in a **.s** file that will be in the build directory next to the executable.
-👷🏻 Currently, this feature is experimental and only works for single-file builds.
+👷🏻 Note: Currently, this feature is experimental and only works for single-file builds.

 ### Advanced Settings